SuperCowPowers/zat/examples/yara_test/README.md

 # Yara Test Directory
 Welcome to the yara test directory, this is just so we can run unit tests.
-If you're going to use BroThon with yara rules do the following:
+If you're going to use bat with yara rules do the following:

 ### Download official yara rules
     $ git clone https://github.com/Yara-Rules/rules

 ### Usage
-When creating the BroThon YaraRules class simply provide the path to the index file in the yara repository.
+When creating the bat YaraRules class simply provide the path to the index file in the yara repository.

     ...